 If a scheduled test must be missed due to unforeseen circumstances, the student must notify the course coordinator by phone and e-mail prior to the test, if possible, and the student must obtain an excuse from the Dean for Student Affairs in order to be scheduled for a make-up exam.
 A medical excuse or other appropriate documentation must be submitted to the Dean for Student Affairs if an absence occurs on an exam day unless preapproved through the Dean’s Office.
 All other class absences must be approved by the course coordinator.
 If an absence is excused, the student will either be given a make-up exam or the other test grades will be increased proportionately to compensate for the missing grade.
 This decision will be at the discretion of the course coordinator.

 The course coordinator will enter grades into the university records system for each specific course.
 After each major examination, the course coordinator is expected to contact individual students who earned merit grades of zero on the exam and offer an opportunity to meet with them regarding their performance on the exam.
-The course coordinator is also expected to provide the Student Affairs and Curriculum and Assessment Deans with a list of students receiving merit grades of zero on course exams.
-This will allow the Dean’s office to identify students with academic problems in multiple courses.
-The Dean’s office will schedule academic progress conferences with students who have grade difficulties in multiple courses.
+The Dean for Student Affairs monitors student exam performance to identify students with academic problems in multiple courses.
+He/she schedules academic progress conferences and makes referrals to the Center for Academic Excellence for these students.

 Test Scheduling Policy